Skip to main content

 Best Activities in May

-Booking Tip: Half-day tours typically cost 300-500 kuna.
-Book 5-7 days ahead through certified operators with proper safety equipment.
+Booking Tip: Half-day tours typically run 250-400 kuna per person depending on group size and whether lunch is included.
+Book 5-7 days ahead through licensed operators - look for boats with proper sun awnings since shade matters with that UV index.
+Private speedboat charters cost 800-1,200 kuna for 3-4 hours.
 See current tour options in the booking section below.

 May Events & Festivals